-I’ve already told you about the spice blend that I wouldn’t want to replace with, let’s say, cinnamon alone because I wouldn’t want to lose the beauty of the whole Christmas spirit that the rich blend of spices brings.
-Next, I wouldn’t try to replace the gold IMO syrup with anything else (unless you are willing to use honey or molasses) because it plays an important role in binding the dough and adding the right flavor.
+I’ve already told you about the spice blend that I wouldn’t want to replace with any individual spice.
+For example, I wouldn’t use cinnamon alone because I wouldn’t want to lose the beauty of the whole Christmas spirit that the rich blend of spices brings.
+Next, I wouldn’t try to replace the gold IMO syrup with anything else (unless you are willing to use honey or molasses) because it plays a vital role in binding the dough and adding the right flavor.

 I’m not telling you to make perfect gingerbread cookies.
 If I lacked some of the above ingredients, I’d improvise and risk making crumbly cookies.
 After all, the taste is what matters (if you don’t own a Michelin star restaurant).
 When the dough tastes good when raw, it should taste good when baked.